- Nov 17, 2016

 Understand financial risk

-The topic of indirect access is deliberately complex.
+The topic of indirect access increases the complexity for SAP license management.
 But what remains clear is that you need to understand the systems that you’re dealing with and adapt your procedures accordingly for peace of mind.
 If the Cynefin Framework didn’t convince us of how important it is to evaluate contract terms and to transform complex systems into transparent systems, then surely the development of “indirect access” by SAP will motivate a plan of action.